- Why Colby?

 What if the student and/or parents file an amended tax return?

 Students or parents who file an amended return cannot use the the IRS DRT, and if they amend the return after using it, must notify Colby.
-They will be required to submit the following:

 If there are any errors, how will the FAFSA be corrected?

 When corrections are necessary, Colby will send them to the processor electronically.
 If there is a change to the expected family contribution and federal aid eligibility, notification will be sent to the student’s Colby e-mail address.
 An online link will be provided in order to view the Statement of Financial Aid (award letter).

 What if someone misreports information or alters documents to fraudulently obtain federal funds?